awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-how-it-works.md

 AWS Global Accelerator provides you with a set of static IP addresses that are anycast from the AWS edge network\.
 If you bring your own IP address range to AWS \(BYOIP\), you can instead assign static IP addresses from your own pool to use with your accelerator\.
 For more information, see [Bring Your Own IP Addresses \(BYOIP\) in AWS Global Accelerator](using-byoip.md)\.

 The static IP addresses serve as single fixed entry points for your clients\.
-When you set up your accelerator with Global Accelerator, you associate your static IP addresses to regional endpoints—Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses—in one or more AWS Regions\.
+When you set up your accelerator with Global Accelerator, you associate your static IP addresses to regional endpoints—Network Load Balancers, Application Load Balancers, Amazon EC2 instances, or Elastic IP addresses—in one or more AWS Regions\.
 The static IP addresses accept incoming traffic onto the AWS global network from the edge location that is closest to your users\.

-**Note**
-The idle timeout for the network connection depends on the type of connection:
-The timeout is 300 seconds for TCP connections to endpoints *with* client IP address preservation enabled \(Application Load Balancers and EC2 instances\)\.
-The timeout is 90 seconds for TCP connections to endpoints *without* client IP address preservation \(Network Load Balancers and Elastic IP addresses\)\.
-The timeout is 30 seconds for UDP connections\.

 From the edge location, traffic for your application is routed to the optimal AWS endpoint based on several factors, including the user’s location, the health of the endpoint, and the endpoint weights that you configure\.
 Traffic travels over the well\-monitored, congestion\-free, redundant AWS global network to the endpoint\.
 By maximizing the time that traffic is on the AWS network, Global Accelerator ensures that traffic is always routed over the optimum network path\.